Laconia incident: Attack on Laconia

-Although there were sufficient lifeboats for the entire ship's complement, including the Italian prisoners, heavy listing prevented half from being launched until the vessel had settled.
+There was not a sufficient number of lifeboats for the entire ship's complement, with author Michael J. Tougias estimating that only 2/3 of the passengers could have escaped the ship in the lifeboats, even if all were full.
+The heavy listing prevented half of the boats from being launched until the vessel had settled, further limiting the number of individuals who could escape.
 The prisoners were abandoned in the locked cargo holds as the ship sank, but most managed to escape by breaking down hatches or climbing up ventilation shafts.
 Several were shot when a group of prisoners rushed a lifeboat, and a large number were bayoneted to death to prevent their boarding of one of the few lifeboats available.
 The Polish guards were armed with rifles with fixed bayonets; however, they were not loaded and the guards carried no ammunition.
 Witnesses indicate that few of the prisoners were shot.
 Instead, most of the casualties were bayoneted.

 By the time the last lifeboats were launched most survivors had already entered the water, so some lifeboats had few passengers.
 Only one life raft left the ship with prisoners on board; the rest jumped into the ocean.
 Survivors later recounted how Italians in the water were either shot or had their hands severed by axes if they tried to climb into a lifeboat.
 The blood soon attracted sharks.
 Corporal Dino Monte, one of the few Italian survivors, stated "... sharks darted among us.
 Grabbing an arm, biting a leg.
 Other larger beasts swallowed entire bodies."
 As Laconia was going under, bow first, U-156 surfaced to capture the ship's surviving senior officers.
 To their surprise, they saw over 2,000 people struggling in the water.